Understanding the Basics of Owning Stock

 2.You own a piece of whatever would be earned if the company decided to close up shop.

-4. Larger shareholders can gain some voting rights when it comes to making decisions about the company.
+3. Larger shareholders can gain some voting rights when it comes to making decisions about the company.

 What does the total value add up to?

 The chaos you see on the floor of stock exchanges is basically the chaos of tons of these trades happening at once, with people running around trying to make it happen.
-Much of the activity happens electronically, too.
+Much of the activity happens electronically too.

 So what’s a mutual fund?

 A mutual fund is just a collection of stocks.
 A typical mutual fund has their stocks chosen by a fund manager and the fees with that fund go to pay the fund manager’s salary (and the salaries of anyone working for the manager).
 An index fund is a mutual fund without an active manager – it operates based on a clearly-specified set of rules that do not require active intervention.
-Thus, the fees for an index fund are much lower.
+The fees for an index fund are much lower.
 Some people prefer having an actual person manage the fund; as for me, I’ll take the index fund almost every time.

-Good luck, Steve.
+I wish you luck in your investing.
 Once you have this basic info in hand, there’s an almost infinite amount of material to learn about the stock market.